 - 1. Analysis: Assessing the learning needs and the feasibility of the proposed training. - 2.
 Design: Constructing the outline of the training including the learning outcomes, target audience, methodology, monitoring and evaluation, communication strategy, timeframe, tasks and responsibilities. - 3.
-Planning: Recruiting training participants and facilitators as well as organizing logistics in order to run the training. - 4.
-Development: Drafting the training content, methods and materials as well as adapting it to the specific learning needs of participants, graphic design and packaging. - 5.
-Implementation: Piloting and running the training. - 6.
+Development: Drafting the training content, methods and materials as well as adapting it to the specific learning needs of participants, graphic design and packaging. - 4.
+Implementation: Piloting and running the training. - 5.
 Evaluation: Monitoring, evaluating and follow-up of the training.

-Following this process helps ensures that training meets the needs of the target audience, upholds the highest educational standards and has the desired impact.
+Following this process helps ensures that training meets the needs of the target audience, upholds the highest educational standards and has the desired gender-transformative impact.
 It is important to note that the development of training is not a rigid process but leaves room for flexibility and adaptation.
 In practice, the order of the phases in the training cycle is not always linear.
 While some phases can only happen consecutively, others can be conducted simultaneously.

-These training phases apply when developing different types of training for gender equality, as further described in the Typology on Training for Gender Equality, including training focused on:
+These training phases apply when developing different dimensions of training for gender equality, as further described in the Typology on Training for Gender Equality including training focused on: